Be a Green Volunteer!

 How can I sign up?

-Please contact the Sustainability Planner to register for any of the following workdays for Spring 2023.
+Please email the Sustainability Manager to register for tour final Weed Warrior Workday for fall 2023.
 Registration is required and capacity is limited to 30 participants per workday.

 In a forest setting, there is the potential for ticks, stinging insects, and poison ivy.
 If you are allergic to bees or wasps and have an EpiPen, be sure to have it with you when you come.